rafay99-epic/rafay99-epic/README.md

 # Hi there, I’m Abdul Rafay

-### **I'm a Web Developer, Application Developer, IT Consultant.**
+### **I'm a Web Developer, Application Developer, Software Engineer.**

-- ⚒️ I build websites, design application for different people.
+- ⚒️ I build websites, design application for different purpose.
 - 💼 I have 2 years of experience in designing Products, building websites and contribute code to the open source community.
 - 🌱 I’m currently learning everything 🤣
 - 📖 I’m learning about Linux Server, Machine Learning and a die heart Linux User.
 My vision to make all software accessible to everyone.